puppetlabs/puppet-vscode/README.md

 Opening the `Command Palette` and typing the `@` symbol initiates the `Go to Symbol` view which allows you to navigate around inside a Puppet manifest more quickly.

-> Note: Puppet 4 is not supported for symbols
+> Note: Puppet 4 is not supported

 ![go_to_symbol](https://raw.githubusercontent.com/lingua-pupuli/puppet-vscode/master/docs/assets/go_to_symbol.gif)

 ### Open Symbol by Name

 Pressing `Ctrl+T` (or ⌘T on OSX) will list all [Puppet Custom Types](https://puppet.com/docs/puppet/latest/custom_types.html), [Functions](https://puppet.com/docs/puppet/latest/lang_write_functions_in_puppet.html), [Classes](https://puppet.com/docs/puppet/latest/lang_classes.html) and [Defined Types](https://puppet.com/docs/puppet/latest/lang_defined_types.html) in the workspace.
 You can then [navigate to the symbol](https://code.visualstudio.com/docs/editor/editingevolved#_open-symbol-by-name) by pressing `Enter`.

+> Note: Puppet 4 has limited support

 ### Code Snippets